ray-cast/ray-mmd/README.md

     - Added some default materials (25.
 Dec 2017)
     - Improved SSSS and LED lighting (25.
 Dec 2017)
     - Improved Shadow quality (25.
 Dec 2017)
-    - Improved Emissive Material, luminance of less than 1, Not bloom effcet (25.
+    - Improved Emissive Material, luminance of less than 1, no bloom effcet (25.
 Dec 2017)
     - Material description can now be used with ShadingMaterialID 4 (25.
 Jan 2017)

 Requirement :